therenotomorrow/leetcode/README.md

 77. Guess Number Higher or Lower
 78. Ransom Note
 79. Shuffle an Array
-80. First Unique Character in a String
-81. Find the Difference
-82. Is Subsequence
-83. Decode String
-84. Fizz Buzz
-85. Path Sum III
-86. Find All Anagrams in a String
-87. String Compression
-88. Delete Node in a BST
-89. Sort Characters By Frequency
-90. Hamming Distance
-91. Next Greater Element I
-92. Diagonal Traverse
-93. Find Largest Value in Each Tree Row
-94. Minimum Absolute Difference in BST
-95. Diameter of Binary Tree
-96. Reverse Words in a String III
-97. Subarray Sum Equals K
-98. Array Partition
-99. Permutation in String
-100. Can Place Flowers
-101. Maximum Average Subarray I
-102. Dota2 Senate
-103. Search in a Binary Search Tree
-104. Insert into a Binary Search Tree
-105. Design HashMap
-106. Design Linked List
-107. Subarray Product Less Than K
-108. Find Pivot Index
-109. Asteroid Collision
-110. Find Smallest Letter Greater Than Target
-111. Largest Number At Least Twice of Others
-112. Jewels and Stones
-113. Minimum Distance Between BST Nodes
-114. Custom Sort String
-115. Bus Routes
-116. Binary Trees With Factors
-117. Peak Index in a Mountain Array
-118. Middle of the Linked List
-119. Online Stock Span
-120. Reverse Only Letters
-121. Binary Subarrays With Sum
-122. Number of Recent Calls
-123. Validate Stack Sequences
-124. Squares of a Sorted Array
-125. Max Consecutive Ones III
-126. Longest Arithmetic Subsequence
-127. Remove All Adjacent Duplicates In String
-128. Greatest Common Divisor of Strings
-129. Find in Mountain Array
-130. Print in Order
-131. Largest Unique Number
-132. Snapshot Array
-133. Maximum Level Sum of a Binary Tree
-134. Maximum Number of Balloons
-135. Get Equal Substrings Within Budget
-136. Count Vowels Permutation
-137. Check If It Is a Straight Line
-138. Count Number of Nice Subarrays
-139. Convert Binary Number in a Linked List to Integer
-140. Deepest Leaves Sum
-141. Number of Steps to Reduce a Number to Zero
-142. Count Negative Numbers in a Sorted Matrix
-143. Longest ZigZag Path in a Binary Tree
-144. Find Lucky Integer in an Array
-145. Minimum Value to Get Positive Step by Step Sum
-146. Build Array Where You Can Find The Maximum Exactly K Comparisons
-147. Constrained Subsequence Sum
-148. Counting Elements
-149. Kids With the Greatest Number of Candies
-150. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
-151. Count Good Nodes in Binary Tree
-152. Maximum Number of Vowels in a Substring of Given Length
-153. Max Dot Product of Two Subsequences
-154. Running Sum of 1d Array
-155. Longest Subarray of 1's After Deleting One Element
-156. Can Make Arithmetic Progression From Sequence
-157. Number of Good Pairs
-158. Make The String Great
-159. Richest Customer Wealth
-160. Max Number of K-Sum Pairs
-161. Maximum Erasure Value
-162. Swapping Nodes in a Linked List
-163. Find the Highest Altitude
-164. Sum of Unique Elements
-165. Merge Strings Alternately
-166. Maximum Score of a Good Subarray
-167. Check if the Sentence Is Pangram
-168. Check if All Characters Have Equal Number of Occurrences
-169. Reverse Prefix of Word
-170. Minimum Number of Operations to Make Array Continuous
-171. Remove Colored Pieces if Both Neighbors are the Same Color
-172. Parallel Courses III
-173. Reverse Nodes in Even Length Groups
-174. K Radius Subarray Averages
-175. Delete the Middle Node of a Linked List
-176. Maximum Twin Sum of a Linked List
-177. Find the Difference of Two Arrays
-178. Add Two Integers
-179. Intersection of Multiple Arrays
-180. Number of Flowers in Full Bloom
-181. Minimum Consecutive Cards to Pick Up
-182. Number of Ways to Split Array
-183. Successful Pairs of Spells and Potions
-184. Max Sum of a Pair With Equal Sum of Digits
-185. First Letter to Appear Twice
-186. Equal Row and Column Pairs
-187. Removing Stars From a String
-188. Using a Robot to Print the Lexicographically Smallest String
-189. Total Cost to Hire K Workers
-190. Design Graph With Shortest Path Calculator
-191. Painting the Walls
-192. Largest Submatrix With Rearrangements
-193. Number of Ways to Divide a Long Corridor
-194. Minimum One Bit Operations to Make Integers Zero
-195. Decode Ways
-196. String Compression II
-197. Minimum Difficulty of a Job Schedule
-198. Maximum Profit in Job Scheduling
-199. Arithmetic Slices II - Subsequence
-200. K Inverse Pairs Array
-201. Number of Submatrices That Sum to Target
-202. Partition Array for Maximum Sum
+80. Find the Difference
+81. Is Subsequence
+82. Decode String
+83. Fizz Buzz
+84. Path Sum III
+85. Find All Anagrams in a String
+86. String Compression
+87. Delete Node in a BST
+88. Sort Characters By Frequency
+89. Hamming Distance
+90. Next Greater Element I
+91. Diagonal Traverse
+92. Find Largest Value in Each Tree Row
+93. Minimum Absolute Difference in BST
+94. Diameter of Binary Tree
+95. Reverse Words in a String III
+96. Subarray Sum Equals K
+97. Array Partition
+98. Permutation in String
+99. Can Place Flowers
+100. Maximum Average Subarray I
+101. Dota2 Senate
+102. Search in a Binary Search Tree
+103. Insert into a Binary Search Tree
+104. Design HashMap
+105. Design Linked List
+106. Subarray Product Less Than K
+107. Find Pivot Index
+108. Asteroid Collision
+109. Find Smallest Letter Greater Than Target
+110. Largest Number At Least Twice of Others
+111. Jewels and Stones
+112. Minimum Distance Between BST Nodes
+113. Custom Sort String
+114. Bus Routes
+115. Binary Trees With Factors
+116. Peak Index in a Mountain Array
+117. Middle of the Linked List
+118. Online Stock Span
+119. Reverse Only Letters
+120. Binary Subarrays With Sum
+121. Number of Recent Calls
+122. Validate Stack Sequences
+123. Squares of a Sorted Array
+124. Max Consecutive Ones III
+125. Longest Arithmetic Subsequence
+126. Remove All Adjacent Duplicates In String
+127. Greatest Common Divisor of Strings
+128. Find in Mountain Array
+129. Print in Order
+130. Largest Unique Number
+131. Snapshot Array
+132. Maximum Level Sum of a Binary Tree
+133. Maximum Number of Balloons
+134. Get Equal Substrings Within Budget
+135. Count Vowels Permutation
+136. Check If It Is a Straight Line
+137. Count Number of Nice Subarrays
+138. Convert Binary Number in a Linked List to Integer
+139. Deepest Leaves Sum
+140. Number of Steps to Reduce a Number to Zero
+141. Count Negative Numbers in a Sorted Matrix
+142. Longest ZigZag Path in a Binary Tree
+143. Find Lucky Integer in an Array
+144. Minimum Value to Get Positive Step by Step Sum
+145. Build Array Where You Can Find The Maximum Exactly K Comparisons
+146. Constrained Subsequence Sum
+147. Counting Elements
+148. Kids With the Greatest Number of Candies
+149. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
+150. Count Good Nodes in Binary Tree
+151. Maximum Number of Vowels in a Substring of Given Length
+152. Max Dot Product of Two Subsequences
+153. Running Sum of 1d Array
+154. Longest Subarray of 1's After Deleting One Element
+155. Can Make Arithmetic Progression From Sequence
+156. Number of Good Pairs
+157. Make The String Great
+158. Richest Customer Wealth
+159. Max Number of K-Sum Pairs
+160. Maximum Erasure Value
+161. Swapping Nodes in a Linked List
+162. Find the Highest Altitude
+163. Sum of Unique Elements
+164. Merge Strings Alternately
+165. Maximum Score of a Good Subarray
+166. Check if the Sentence Is Pangram
+167. Check if All Characters Have Equal Number of Occurrences
+168. Reverse Prefix of Word
+169. Minimum Number of Operations to Make Array Continuous
+170. Remove Colored Pieces if Both Neighbors are the Same Color
+171. Parallel Courses III
+172. Reverse Nodes in Even Length Groups
+173. K Radius Subarray Averages
+174. Delete the Middle Node of a Linked List
+175. Maximum Twin Sum of a Linked List
+176. Find the Difference of Two Arrays
+177. Add Two Integers
+178. Intersection of Multiple Arrays
+179. Number of Flowers in Full Bloom
+180. Minimum Consecutive Cards to Pick Up
+181. Number of Ways to Split Array
+182. Successful Pairs of Spells and Potions
+183. Max Sum of a Pair With Equal Sum of Digits
+184. First Letter to Appear Twice
+185. Equal Row and Column Pairs
+186. Removing Stars From a String
+187. Using a Robot to Print the Lexicographically Smallest String
+188. Total Cost to Hire K Workers
+189. Design Graph With Shortest Path Calculator
+190. Painting the Walls
+191. Largest Submatrix With Rearrangements
+192. Number of Ways to Divide a Long Corridor
+193. Minimum One Bit Operations to Make Integers Zero
+194. Decode Ways
+195. String Compression II
+196. Minimum Difficulty of a Job Schedule
+197. Maximum Profit in Job Scheduling
+198. Arithmetic Slices II - Subsequence
+199. K Inverse Pairs Array
+200. Number of Submatrices That Sum to Target
+201. Partition Array for Maximum Sum